What can you do with a C & C degree?

 What are the faculty like?

-The Steering Committee of C and C is composed of faculty representatives from each of the following departments: Speech Communication, Organizational Communication, Learning and Design, Television/Radio and Cinema and Photography.
+The Steering Committee of C & C is composed of faculty representatives from each of the following departments: Communication Studies, Organizational Communication, Learning and Design, Television/Radio and Cinema and Photography.
 Check out our website, where you can read all about them.

 Where is C & C on campus?

-The Dean’s Office is on the third floor of Job Hall, but the C and C program spans the entire campus.
-As a horizontal degree program, it’s located everywhere: in your faculty mentor’s office, in special lectures, in C and C courses in the major, in DIIS events and special symposia, and anywhere our majors and minors gather for lively intellectual exchange and debate about ideas, concepts, books, media, organizations, or campus events.
+The Dean’s Office is on the second floor of Muller Faculty Center, but the C & C program spans the entire campus.
+As a horizontal degree program, it’s located everywhere: in your faculty mentor’s office, in special lectures, in C & C courses in the major, in events and special symposia, and anywhere our majors and minors gather for lively intellectual exchange and debate about ideas, concepts, books, media, organizations, or campus events.